Runalyze/docs/configuration/configure-types.rst

 Ø HR
 ^^^^

-Such as the “Ø HR” field in the sport configuration the Ø HR is used for the TRIMP calculation.
-This overrides the sport configuration setting.
+Similar to sports configuration, the average heart rate is used as fallback for TRIMP calculation.
+This value overrides the one from your sports configuration.

 ^^^^^^^^
 Quality?
 ^^^^^^^^

-If the activity type is a qualitiy session (interval training, tempo runs) check the box.
+Set a checkmark if the activity type is a qualitiy session (e.g. interval workouts).

 ^^^^
 Race
 ^^^^

-If the activity type is the “Race” type for the sport check the box.
+Set a checkmark if the activity type is the 'Race' type.

 .. note::
-          Currently you just can set a “Race” typ for running.
-We will change this in the future!
+          Currently you can set a 'Race' typ for running only.
+We will change this in the future.

 ^^^^^^^^^^^^^
 Calendar view
 ^^^^^^^^^^^^^

-You can choose here the typ of presentation of an activity in the databrowser/calendar.
+You can choose the typ of presentation of an activity in the databrowser/calendar.
-“Complete row” means that you see the complete dataset (as configured in the dataset configuration) “Only icon” means that only the icons of the sport shows up in the databrowser/calendar.
+'*Complete row*' means that you see the complete dataset (as configured in the dataset configuration) '*Only icon*' means that only the icons of the sport shows up in the databrowser/calendar.
 This overrides the sport configuration setting.

 .. note::
-        Activity types can only be deleted, when no activity references exists.
+        Activity types can only be deleted if no references to activities exists.